sot/agasc/docs/supplement.rst

     bad:
       77073552: 9
       23434: 10
+    mags:
+      - agasc_id: 1081092600
+        mag_aca: 11.0
+        mag_aca_err: 0.1

+The above file will cause the script to add:

+- AGASC IDs 77073552 and 23434 to the bad star list, with sources 9 and 10 respectively,
+- AGASC ID 1081092600 to the "mags" table with a magnitude of 11.0 and uncertainty of 0.1,
-The above file will cause the script to add AGASC IDs 77073552 and 23434 to the bad star list, with sources 9 and 10 respectively.
-The observations of all stars observed in OBSID 56311 will be added to the "obs" table with status=1, and the observation of AGASC ID 806750112 in OBSID 56308 will be added with status=0.
-It is possible to specify a comment string with the observation info.
+- the observations of all stars observed in OBSID 56311 to the "obs" table with status=1,
+- the observation of AGASC ID 806750112 in OBSID 56308 to the "obs" table with status=0,
+- the observations of 1019348536 and 1019350904 in OBSID 11849 to the “obs” table, with status=1 and an optional comment string.

 By default, the `agasc-update-supplement`_ script updates the supplement file in the current working directory, but this can be specified in the command-line.